Review and road test of the Kia Sportage 1.6 GDi

 Market and Model

-The Sportage 1.6-litre GDi petrol model is offered only with base '1` or second-rung '2'-level trim and pricing that sits respectively at either around £20,500 or around £22,500.
-The asking figures represent a saving of around £1,300 on the equivalent 1.6-litre CRDi diesel version.
-Both derivatives, like most entry-level family SUVs, only come in 2WD form.
+The Sportage 1.6-litre GDi petrol model is offered only with base '2'-level trim and pricing that sits respectively at either £23,500 for '2'-trim or around £26,500 for plusher '3'-spec.
+The asking figures represent a saving of around £1,600 on the equivalent 1.6-litre CRDi mild hybrid diesel version.
+This normally aspirated GDI petrol derivative, like most entry-level family SUVs, only comes in 2WD form and can only be had in front-driven manual guise.
 This improved fourth generation Sportage is looking to nick sales from the likes of Skoda's Karoq and maybe also its close cousin, the Hyundai Tucson - and if early data is anything to go by, it can also attract buyers looking at slightly pricier cars like Ford's Kuga, Mazda's CX-5 and even Toyota's RAV4.

 Cost of Ownership

 Kia hasn't made a huge step forward with this enhanced fourth generation Sportage model, but the improvements are certainly welcome.
-The rather plasticky cabin of the original version has been updated and there's certainly a greater dose of the kind of technology that modern buyers tend to want nowadays.
+The 7-inch infotainment screen of the earlier version has been updated and there's certainly a greater dose of the kind of technology that modern buyers tend to want nowadays.

 Best of all is this car's value proposition.
-The fuel and CO2 returns aren't anything to write home about in this 1.6-litre GDi petrol guise but the major drawcard of this entry-level model is its affordable price.
-Around £20,000 gets you a lot of car.
-That's the kind of budget that quite a few realistic competitors just can't match.
+The fuel and CO2 returns aren't anything to write home about in this 1.6-litre Gdi petrol guise but the major drawcard of this entry-level model is its affordable price.
+Around £24,000 gets you a quite lot of car.

 Kia Sportage 1.6 GDi review by Jonathan Crouch